-4.6.5 Review of Ancillary Study Proposals
+5.3.2 Review of Ancillary Study Proposals

 The Steering Committee will review and will approve, reject or request modification of ancillary study proposals in a timely manner.
+Approval by the ARIC Policy Board is also required.
 At least one ARIC investigator must be included as a co-investigator in each proposal.
 ARIC investigators other than those submitting the proposal may request to become collaborators on a proposal if they have a specific interest in the topic.
 The key criteria for approval of proposals are scientific merit and impact on the main ARIC study.

-4.6.6 Analysis and Publication of Results of Ancillary Studies
+5.4 Analysis and Publication of Results of Ancillary Studies

 The investigator of the ancillary study, and if necessary the Steering Committee, will consult with the Coordinating Center during data analysis to ensure that all study data used in analysis of ancillary study results are consistent with data in the main study database.
 Manuscripts resulting from ancillary studies shall be submitted for review and require approval by the Steering Committee and by NHLBI prior to submission for publication or presentation.
 The investigator who assumes lead responsibility for the ancillary study shall be listed as senior author.
 The phrase "ARIC Study" should be included in the title and listed as a key word whenever possible.
-Manuscripts will also contain an appendix listing all ARIC principal investigators as well as other individuals deemed appropriate.
+Manuscripts will also contain an appendix listing ARIC investigators deemed appropriate.

-4.6.7 Feedback of Results of Ancillary Studies to Participants
+5.5 Feedback of Results of Ancillary Studies to Participants